dotnet/roslynator/README.md

 ### Settings

 * Analyzers can be enabled/disabled using **rule set**.
-Please see [How to Customize Analyzers](http://github.com/JosefPihrt/Roslynator/blob/master/docs/HowToCustomizeAnalyzers.md).
+Please see [How to Configure Analyzers](http://github.com/JosefPihrt/Roslynator/blob/master/docs/HowToConfigureAnalyzers.md).
 * Refactorings can be enabled/disabled in Visual Studio options.

 ![Refactorings Options](/images/RefactoringsOptions.png)